 Where can I buy Obolus Press books?

 You may find Obolus Press titles listed on Amazon, but they are often out of stock or overpriced.
-To avoid this frustration, try buying from Bookshop.org (US only) or The Book Depository.
-You will find buy links at the top of each book’s page.
+To avoid this frustration, why not buy your copy right here?
+Look for the “add to cart” button at the top of each book’s page.

-The Obolus Press is distributed by Ingram in North America and by both Bertrams and Gardners in the UK.
+The Obolus Press is distributed by Ingram in North America and Gardners in the UK.
 Titles are also available through the Alibris For Libraries program.

 Who and where are you?

 The Obolus Press is a one-man show, operated from the enclosed summer kitchen of a slightly ramshackle house in Newmarket, Canada.
 For a more on the origins of the press, visit the blog.

 The Obolus Press has never asked for, nor received, any external funding or tax credits.
 It relies entirely on sales — to beautiful people of discerning taste and profound erudition.

 If you are a Canadian publisher, why are your prices in US dollars?